ntzolov/rockPaperScissorsGame/README.md

 [Link to source](rockPaperScissors.js)<br><br>

-It can be played only in a console (node.js)
+It can be played only in a console (node.js).
+You should choose r/p/s in the beginning of the code.